Brandon Royval: Rise to title contention

 Royval faced Matt Schnell on May 7, 2022 at UFC 274.
 He won the back-and-forth fight via a guillotine choke submission in the first round.
 The fight also won both men the Fight of the Night bonus award.

 Royval was scheduled to face Askar Askarov on October 15, 2022 at UFC Fight Night 212.
 However the bout was cancelled the day before the event due to weight management issues.

 Royval was set to face Amir Albazi at UFC Fight Night 216 on December 17, 2022.
 However, Royval pulled out of the bout in late November due to a broken wrist.

-Royval is schedule to face Matheus Nicolau on April 15, 2023 at UFC on ESPN 44.
+Royval faced Matheus Nicolau on April 15, 2023 at UFC on ESPN 44.
+He won the fight via knockout in the first round.
+This win earned him the Performance of the Night award.

+Royval had a rematch with Alexandre Pantoja for the UFC Flyweight Championship title on December 16, 2023, at UFC 296.
+He lost the fight via unanimous decision.

+Post title shot

+Royval faced former UFC Flyweight Champion Brandon Moreno in a rematch, replacing Amir Albazi, at UFC Fight Night 237 on February 24, 2024.
+He won the fight via split decision.
+13 out of 18 media outlets scored the bout for Royval.

+As the last bout of his prevailing contract, Royval faced former Shooto Flyweight Champion Tatsuro Taira on October 12, 2024 in the main event at UFC Fight Night 244.
+He won the fight by split decision.
+This fight earned him another Fight of the Night award.

+Royval was scheduled to face former RIZIN Bantamweight Champion Manel Kape on March 1, 2025 in the main event at UFC Fight Night 253.
+However, due to multiple concussions, Royval pulled out of the fight.
+The bout was rescheduled to take place on June 28, 2025 at UFC 317.
+However, Kape pulled out due to a fractured foot and was replaced by Joshua Van.
+Royval lost the fight by unanimous decision.
+This fight earned him another Fight of the Night award.
+Royval and Van landed a total of 419 significant strikes, which broke the record for most significant strikes landed in a three-round UFC fight and flyweight bout.

+Royval has been re-scheduled for the third time to face Manel Kape which will take place on December 13, 2025, at UFC on ESPN 73.

 Personal life

-After the win against Kai Kara-France, Royval quit his full-time job in the juvenile justice system.
-He also works as the jiu-jitsu instructor at Factory X.
+Royval grew up in a Mexican family.
+After his win against Kai Kara-France, Royval left his full-time job in the juvenile justice system.
+He also worked as the jiu-jitsu instructor at Factory X.